yagizher/gta-resources/disc-drugsales/readme.md

 ##Steps

-- Insert Drug Items into `essentialmode.items`
+- Insert Drug Items into `essentialmode.items` table on your database
 - Configure with your drug items

 # Usage